Barfi!: Casting

-Ranbir Kapoor was the first choice of director Anurag Basu and Katrina Kaif was the first choice for the role of the narrator.
+Ranbir Kapoor was the first choice of director Anurag Basu and Asin Thottumkal was the first choice for the role of the narrator before finalizing Katrina Kaif.
 In March 2010, The Times of India reported that Ranbir Kapoor and Katrina Kaif were signed to play lead roles in the film, then titled Khamoshi and later Silence, which Basu confirmed.

-Basu wanted to cast a new girl from Kolkata for the autistic character.
+Basu wanted to cast Asin Thottumkal for the role of Jhilmil, an autistic girl.
 Basu's wife, Tani suggested Chopra's name for the role.
-However, Basu feared that audience would see "the Priyanka Chopra" and not the character due to Chopra's stardom.
-Basu explained "I had the fear that I would see Priyanka Chopra in the character and Jhilmil wouldn’t work.
+However, Basu feared that the audience would see "the Priyanka Chopra" and not the character due to Chopra's stardom.
+Basu explained "I had the fear that I would see Priyanka Chopra in the character and Jhilmil wouldn't work.
 This has happened in many films where known faces have harmed the character."
 Priyanka Chopra was cast to play the part but, the development was not announced as Basu wanted to workshop first and see how it goes.
-After three days of workshop, Basu was convinced that Chopra could play the autistic part and reflected that he was glad that he chose Chopra for the role.
-Later, Basu revealed that he did not approach any actress other than Chopra for the autistic part.
+After three days of workshop, Basu was convinced that Chopra could play the part and reflected that he was glad that he chose Chopra for the role.
+Later, Basu revealed that he did not approach any actress after Chopra for the part.

 After Chopra was cast in the film, Kaif left the project for unknown reasons.
 Media reported that she may have opted out of the film because Chopra had been given a stronger role.
-Later, media reported that Asin Thottumkal was approached to play the role of the narrator, replacing Kaif.
-However, Asin was never signed to the project.
-Media reported that no other actress wanted to sign for the film because according to them, the autistic part was stronger.
-In July 2010, Mumbai Mirror reported that Chopra was ready to play the role of narrator and leave the autistic role, so that another actress could be cast in the film; Chopra did not want the film to stall.
-Basu confirmed this development and said, "It's true we’ve been unable to cast the other part."
+Later, media reported that Asin Thottumkal was approached to play the role of the narrator once again, replacing Kaif.
+However, Asin refused the offer due to date clashes.
+Media reported that no other actress wanted to sign for the film because according to them, Chopra's part was stronger.
+In July 2010, Mumbai Mirror reported that Chopra was ready to play the role of narrator, so that another actress could be cast in the film as she did not want the film to stall.
+Basu confirmed this development and said, "It's true we've been unable to cast the other part."
 After facing several casting problems, Basu chose to cast a completely new fresh face to play the second female role.
-In early December 2010, Ileana D'Cruz, a popular actress from South Indian films, was finalised for the second female lead, featuring as narrator and Kapoor's first love interest in the film, thus making her debut in Bollywood with the film.
+In early December 2010, Ileana D'Cruz, an actress who worked in Telugu films, was finalised for the second female lead, featuring as narrator and Kapoor's first love interest in the film, thus making her debut in Bollywood with the film.